Friday, June 1, 2018

 ‘I was here last full moon night, I saw you, but I couldn’t meet you,’ said Surya sheepishly.

-‘It is so beautiful,’ said Apsara and gave him a gold coin.
+‘It is so beautiful,’ said Apsara, giving him a gold coin.

 She asked him to get her painting every full moon night.
 Surya accepted the deal.

 Surya, too, started enjoying his life and continued meeting Apsara.
-No one knew his source of income.
-All villagers could see that he was becoming richer and richer like his father.
+No one knew his source of income, but all the villagers could see that he was becoming richer and richer like his father.

-Moral of the short story: Believe in your talents, nurture it well.
+Moral: Believe in your talents and nurture them well.
 God has a mysterious way to reward you.

 Happy Reading!